The Chieftains

-The Chieftains were a traditional Irish folk band formed in Dublin in 1962, by Paddy Moloney, Seán Potts and Michael Tubridy.
+The Chieftains were a traditional Irish folk band formed in Dublin, Ireland, in 1962, by Paddy Moloney, Seán Potts and Michael Tubridy.
 Their sound, which is almost entirely instrumental and largely built around uilleann pipes, has become synonymous with traditional Irish music.
 They are regarded as having helped popularise Irish music around the world.
 They have won six Grammy Awards during their career and they were given a Lifetime Achievement Award at the 2002 BBC Radio 2 Folk Awards.
-Some music experts have credited The Chieftains with bringing traditional Irish music to a worldwide audience, so much so that the Irish government awarded them the honorary title of 'Ireland's Musical Ambassadors' in 1989.
+Some music experts have credited The Chieftains with bringing traditional Irish music to a worldwide audience, so much so that the Irish government awarded them the honorary title of "Ireland's Musical Ambassadors" in 1989.

 Name

 The band's name came from the book Death of a Chieftain by Irish author John Montague.
 Assisted early on by Garech Browne, they signed with his company Claddagh Records.
-They needed financial success abroad and succeeded in this.

 Career

 Origins

 Paddy Moloney was a member of Ceoltóirí Chualann, a group of musicians who specialised in instrumentals and sought to form a new band.
 Their first rehearsals were held at Moloney's house, with David Fallon and Martin Fay joining the original three.
 The group remained only semi-professional until the 1970s.
 By then, they had achieved great success in Ireland and the United Kingdom.